plone/plone.app.testing/README.txt

    ensures that any persistent changes performed during layer setup can be torn down completely, simply by popping the demo storage.

+2. Stack a new ZCML configuration context.
+This keeps separate the information about which ZCML files were loaded, in case other, independent layers want to load those same files after this layer has been torn down.

-2. Push a new global component registry.
+3. Push a new global component registry.
 This allows you to register components (e.g. by loading ZCML or using the test API from ``zope.component``) and tear down those registration easily by popping the component registry.

-3. Load your product's ZCML configuration
+4. Load your product's ZCML configuration

-4. Install the product into the test fixture Plone site
+5. Install the product into the test fixture Plone site

 Of course, you may wish to make other changes to, such as creating some base content or changing some settings.